 He was good at things like this.
 Making her see what wasn’t there, and forget even the ground was capable of giving up.
 A nursery over there for our little cutie, she giggled at this, Oh yes bookshelf over there and…and… a leather couch for morning, afternoon and evening sex, his voice dropping some octaves at the last part.

-Her belly was gone.
+A promise of a complete family was never fulfilled.
 Like all her other dreams it had ballooned, slowly but surely and then..

 It’s a he!

 Nope.
 She.
 A pretty thing just like you.